 To date, HALOS has partnered with more than 40 religious communities, civic groups, businesses, and clubs, as well as many individuals.
 These HALOS partners comprise the critical network of volunteers who donate and spread the word about abused and neglected children and their families.

 Our job will never be completed, but with your donations, we will help as many children as possible.

 Donate today to help give these children a better tomorrow.
 For information about how to donate, contact HALOS at 843-953-3715.

 Liz was born and raised in the Washington, D.C. area, and made the journey to South Carolina to attend Clemson University for her undergraduate studies in Psychology.
 Her subsequent move to Charleston led her to work with the Department of Psychiatry at the Medical University of South Carolina, where she served in several different roles over 9 years.
-During that time, she completed her Masters of Social work through the University of South Carolina, worked with individuals and families impacted by addiction, and was involved in clinical research to explore interventions for anxiety and mood disorders in both adults and adolescents.
-Liz is thrilled to join the HALOS team and begin working to serve kinship families.
+During that time, she completed her Masters of Social Work through the University of South Carolina, worked with individuals and families impacted by addiction, and was involved in clinical research to explore interventions for anxiety and mood disorders in both adults and adolescents.
+Liz is thrilled to serve kinship families.

-Born and raised in Charleston, SC.
-She received her degree from Claflin University in Mass Communications.
+Born and raised in Charleston, SC, she received her degree from Claflin University in Mass Communications.
 NyRe has over 10 years of non-profit experience and service.
-Her intense background includes recruitment, retention and volunteer management.
-NyRe brings her creative mindset and her desire to help underprivileged Low country youth to HALOS.
+Her background includes recruitment, retention and volunteer management.
+NyRe brings her creative mindset and her desire to help underprivileged Lowcountry youth to HALOS.